coleenquadros/configuration/docs/app-sre/ocm-manage-clusters.md

 - [uhc-production/orgs/12147054.yaml](https://gitlab.cee.redhat.com/service/ocm-resources/blob/a867f1ad9e567db8ff99d4a1836515c47073a822/data/uhc-production/orgs/12147054.yaml)
 - [uhc-stage/orgs/12147054.yaml](https://gitlab.cee.redhat.com/service/ocm-resources/blob/a867f1ad9e567db8ff99d4a1836515c47073a822/data/uhc-stage/orgs/12147054.yaml)

 In order to request more quota, a PR must be sent to those files requesting more SKUs.
-This request must be approved by Tim Williams and/or Abhishek Gupta, as well as Jonathan Beakly from the AppSRE side.
+This request must be approved by Tim Williams and/or Abhishek Gupta, as well as Jonathan Beakley from the AppSRE side.

 For more information look at [How to request quota for creating OpenShift Dedicated cluster](https://mojo.redhat.com/docs/DOC-1199606).
 Not that as AppSRE is part of SD, we do not need to create a PO.